Home » Do Live Rats Eat Dead Rats? [Rodent Cannibalism]

 Rats are omnivorous rodents, so they consume both plant and animal matter.

-Rats scavenge for pieces of meat, but if nothing more suitable can be found, rats may eat one another.
-In doing so, they may unwittingly feed on the poisoned carcasses of other rats if they’re sufficiently hungry.
+Rats scavenge for pieces of meat, but if nothing more suitable can be found, they may eat one another.
+If they’re sufficiently hungry, they may unwittingly feed on the poisoned carcasses of other rats.

 If a rat is dead, live rats will eat it.
 This allows the living rats to remove the decaying body, which could attract predators.
 If rats are starving, a dead rat is an easy meal.

-If there are food shortages, rats will fight and kill each other, and the resulting carcass will be eaten.
+If there are food shortages, rats will fight and kill each other.
+Then, the carcass will be eaten.
 Rats are rarely predatory, but cannibalistic tendencies can manifest under certain conditions.

-Mother rats (dams) are prone to eating their young if they’re sick or if the mother requires nutrients.
+Mother rats (dams) are prone to eating their young when sick or when they require nutrients.
 Father rats (bucks) can kill and eat baby rats to encourage the mother to breed.

 Do Rats Eat Each Other When Dead?

 Rats will eat the carcasses of other rats if no other food sources are available.
-Also, they’ll cannibalize their dead as a deterrent against predators.
+They can also cannibalize their dead as a deterrent against predators.

 Dangerous animals would otherwise be lured to the nest by the smell of the rotting body.
 So, rats must eat their dead for their colony’s survival.